Mikko's code blog

 • Keep a group of students next to each other (They really should be next to each other, not just close.
 E.g. you’d like one student to help the other.)

-• Keep selected students in front of the room (E.g. they cause trouble in backseats or they have poor eyesight)
+• Keep selected students in the front of the room (E.g. they cause trouble in backseats or they have poor eyesight)

 Implementation problems